The first dance: what you need to know

 I think if you're going to have some choreography, it should have an element of fun - there's nothing worse than watching a wedding couple paralysed with fear trying to learn moves, but a fun dance that isn't taken too seriously can be great.

 We work with lots of dancers and choreographers, and can put you in touch with people who can help you learn some great moves.
 A traditional swing dance (Lindy hop or Charleston) is a great way to go - it's fun, easy to pick up a few moves, and fits the majority of the music that Down for the Count perform perfectly.
+You could also have your choreographers teach a swing dance lesson at your event - check out the Vintage Swing Collective for more information!

 Don't be afraid of the "old fashioned slow dance" - its cliché but for many couples it's the right thing to do, and we can always invite your guests onto the dance floor after 30 seconds if you're shy.